alexyorke/alexyorke.github.io/_drafts/2026-06-13-what-purity-lets-you-assume-about-a-method.md

 description: "Types make assumptions about values explicit.
 Purity does something similar for method calls."
 ---

-A caller always assumes something.
-If I call `DeleteCustomer(...)`, I assume it deletes.
-If I call `TryParse(...)`, I assume ordinary failure is reported through the return value.
-If I call `GetUserAsync(...)`, I assume I have awaitable work.
-If I call `CalculateTotal(...)`, I assume I have a calculation.
-Names, types, documentation, conventions, and tooling tell me what kind of call I am dealing with.
+A program is a sequence of steps.
+If a method call is one of those steps, the caller needs to know what kind of step it is before placing it in a larger sequence.

+Some methods are mostly calculations.
+Others interact with the world.
+A method might compute a total, format a string, or validate an order.
+Another might write a row, send an email, read the clock, mutate shared state, or hit the network.
+By "effect" here, I mean that second category: behavior beyond the returned value that depends on or changes the surrounding world.

+We already rely on this distinction even when we do not name it.
+We treat `items.Count`, `string.Concat(a, b)`, and `CalculateSubtotal(lines)` as calls we can repeat, cache, or move around without changing the rest of the program.
+We treat `LoadCustomer(id)`, `SaveOrder(order)`, and `SendEmail()` differently because number, timing, and order may matter.

+That is why purity is useful as a caller contract.
+Types make assumptions about values explicit.
+Purity does something similar for calls.
+It tells the caller which operations are safe around the call: repeat it, duplicate it, cache it, reorder it, parallelize it, or compose it with other calculations.

+The more assumptions a caller can make safely, the easier a method is to move, reuse, and combine with other code.
+The more a method depends on ambient setup, the more every caller has to reconstruct that setup or trust that someone else already did.

+Effectful code can regain some of those freedoms, but usually only with more structure around it.
+Idempotency keys, transactions, snapshots, explicit context objects, queues, and carefully managed retries can make an effectful operation safer to repeat or move.
+Those are good tools.
+They are also extra contract surface.
+When the supporting conditions stay ambient instead of explicit, the caller often has to trust that the surrounding system was set up correctly.

+If that contract is wrong, the caller can make bad moves.
+Retry a method that quietly sends email and you may send two messages.
+Cache a method that quietly reads the clock and you may freeze the wrong value.
+Treat every call as though it might touch the world and ordinary composition becomes overly conservative.

-One part of a method contract that signatures often omit is whether a call is value-like or interaction-like.
-This is close to command-query separation, but my emphasis is a little different: I am asking what guarantees the caller gets when a call behaves like a calculation.
+That is the part of a method contract I care about here.
+This is close to command-query separation, but the emphasis is a little different: I am asking what guarantees the caller gets when a call behaves like a calculation.
 The examples use C#-style syntax, but the point is broader.
 This is not an argument that ordinary procedural code is broken.
-A lot of it is direct and truthful: read input, do work, write output, return.
-Purity matters most in methods callers want to treat like calculations.

-By "impurity," I mean the call depends on more than its explicit inputs or produces more than its returned value.
-That includes visible effects like writing a file or sending an email, and hidden inputs like reading the clock, using current culture, or depending on global configuration.
-There is also always an observation boundary.
-In this post, "observable" means behavior that callers, tests, users, operators, or other systems may reasonably depend on.
+Many steps in a real program are supposed to interact with the world.

-The core claim is simple: types make assumptions about values explicit.
-Purity does something similar for calls.
-A pure call is value-like: when it returns normally, the same explicit inputs produce the same returned value, and the call leaves no externally visible effects behind.
+By "pure," I mean a call that behaves like a calculation: when it returns normally, the same explicit inputs produce the same returned value, and the call leaves no externally visible effects behind.
 For an instance method, the receiver's observable state is part of that story too.
-Totality, exception behavior, cancellation, and cost are separate guarantees.
+By "impure," I mean a call depends on more than its explicit inputs or produces more than its returned value.
+That includes reading time or culture, using global configuration, mutating caller-visible state, writing a file, or sending an email.
+Here, "observable" means behavior that callers, tests, users, operators, or other systems may reasonably depend on.

-That contract makes some caller transformations less dangerous: repeat the call, duplicate it, cache it, reorder it, parallelize it, or compose it with other calculations.
-In languages with observable reference identity, such as C#, this assumes the result is being treated as a value.
-Effects are still necessary.
-Real programs eventually send the email, write the row, read the clock, call the API, and mutate state.
+A pure call is easier to repeat, duplicate, cache, reorder, parallelize, or compose with other calculations.
+In languages with observable reference identity, such as C#, that still assumes the result is being treated as a value.
 The practical question is simple: what can the caller safely do with this method call?

 ## When the assumption matters